 - The ban on sporting and cultural events will remain in place, with events for over 5000 people prohibited until at least September 2020.

 - Schools and kindergartens are now open again.

 - Universities and colleges reopened on 27 April.

 - Travelling to holiday homes (common in Norway) is now permitted.

 - Gatherings of 20 people are permitted indoors, and public gatherings of up to 50 people are now allowed.
-Larger gatherings are expected to be permitted again from mid-June.
+Larger gatherings are expected to be permitted again in the coming weeks.

 - Some businesses, including hairdressers, have reopened but working from home is still encouraged where possible.
 Bars are now allowed to reopen.

 - Professional sports are allowed to restart, and football fixtures will resume on 16 June.
 Major events remain banned until 1 September 2020.

 On 8 June at 11:59pm, New Zealand lifted all remaining lockdown measures.

 - Schools and Early Childhood Education centres have now reopened.

 - No restrictions on personal movement but people are encouraged to maintain a record of where they have been.

 - No restrictions on gatherings but organisers encouraged to maintain records to enable contact tracing.